-- 3.3.3 The strategy and guidlines for managing change within the St Stephen's Plateau LCA are to: - 'support the Watling Chase Community Forest in the realisation of its objectives for the area - and proposed woodland areas.
-Pattern to follow historic field boundaries where possible - promote the creation of a network of new woodlands in the open arable landscape, particularly with a view to visually hedgerow restoration on the open arable areas, emphasising topographical variation - flora - improve public access arrangements to woodlands with attention to car park design and safety - promote crop diversification and the restoration of mixed livestock/arable farming where possible.
-Include equestrian uses where feasible - broaden the range of recreational opportunities - ensure all existing and proposed recreational land uses include appropriate measures to manage and enhance the proposals complement natural landform patterns'.
+- 3.3.3 The strategy and guidlines for managing change within the St Stephen's Plateau LCA are to: - 'support the Watling Chase Community Forest in the realisation of its objectives for the area - promote hedgerow restoration and creation throughout the area to provide visual and ecological links between existing and proposed woodland areas.
+Pattern to follow historic field boundaries where possible - promote the creation of a network of new woodlands in the open arable landscape, particularly with a view to visually integrating the intrusive motorways and existing urban fringe development.
+Develop a mix of medium to large woods near the motorways and urban areas (developing the existing pattern to the north) and also smaller copses linking with hedgerow restoration on the open arable areas, emphasising topographical variation - promote appropriate woodland management for existing plantation woodlands, including encouraging the replacement of softwoods with indigenous native deciduous communities, hedgebank management and reestablishing a rich ground - improve public access arrangements to woodlands with attention to car park design and safety - promote crop diversification and the restoration of mixed livestock/arable farming where possible.
+Include equestrian uses where feasible - · broaden the range of recreational opportunities - ensure all existing and proposed recreational land uses include appropriate measures to manage and enhance the existing landscape setting and historical and ecological value.
+Particular attention should be given to ensure earthwork proposals complement natural landform patterns'.